Park with city views and jacaranda trees

 🌳 The best free things to do in Brisbane

-🥾 The greatest hikes in and around Brisbane
+🥾 The best hikes near Brisbane

-The best parks in Brisbane
+Best parks in Brisbane

 From dawn to dusk, this picturesque West End park offers a pleasant spot to run, ride, row or relax.
-Feel the fresh breeze on your face as you lay back on the riverside sun lounges, striped in vibrant shades of green.
+Feel the fresh breeze on your face as you lie back on the riverside sun lounges, striped in vibrant shades of green.
 Want to get your heart pumping?
 Jog along the riverbank, hit the outdoor fitness gym, stretch out your yoga mat, or launch your canoe from the pontoon.
 The park also boasts barbecues, shaded picnic tables and a kids’ playground.

 Melissa Woodley